Gay characters in fiction: Prominent examples

 Film and live-action television had their share of characters as well.
 In the novel upon which the 1941 film, The Maltese Falcon, is based, Joel Cairo is referred to as "queer" and "fairy" but, in the film, his sexuality isn't directly addressed, likely a decision by filmmakers in order to comply with the Hays Code, which banned the depiction of homosexuality in American films.
 Later, in the 1959 film South, Jan Wicziewsky is a Polish army officer living in exile in the antebellum South, who is torn by his feelings for fellow officer Eric MacClure (Graydon Gould), and the film is believed to be the earliest television film dealing with homosexual themes.
 There is also Albus Dumbledore in the Harry Potter film series.
 The films are based on the Harry Potter series of fantasy novels.
 While Dumbledore's sexuality is not openly portrayed or explicitly mentioned either in the books or the films, J.K.
 Rowling, the author of the books, revealed that he is gay.
 At the same time, there is Hikaru Sulu in the films Star Trek, Star Trek Into Darkness, and Star Trek Beyond, who is a gay character, as noted by John Cho who plays him in the 2009 film.
-However, George Takei, who portrayed him in the original series, said this was "really unfortunate" and claimed that Sulu "had who had been straight all this time."
+However, George Takei, who portrayed him in the original series, said this was "really unfortunate" and claimed that Sulu "had been straight all this time."
 As for live-action TV series, the Stephen Colbert character in The Colbert Report was gay, confirmed in an episode of The Late Show with Stephen Colbert, as was Blaine Anderson in Glee and a gay couple (Sir and Charles) in A Series of Unfortunate Events.